purplesyringa/site/blog/rusts-v0-mangling-scheme-in-a-nutshell/index.md

 ### Punycode

-The new scheme supports Unicode identifiers.
-The surface Rust language doesn't, but if this ever changes, the mangling side will be ready.

-[Punycode](https://en.wikipedia.org/wiki/Punycode) is used to fit all of Unicode in the `[a-zA-Z0-9_]` range.
+[Punycode](https://en.wikipedia.org/wiki/Punycode) is used to fit identifiers with Unicode into the `[a-zA-Z0-9_]` range.
 You're likely familar with Punycode from DNS, which only supports pure-ASCII hostnames.
 For example, `münchen.de` is encoded as `xn--mnchen-3ya.de`.

 Unlike `base64`, Punycode keeps the ASCII portion of the string readable (`mnchen` in the previous example) and only encodes the non-ASCII subsequence.
 This improves human readability of mangled symbols.
 Punycode is also highly optimized for space.